rochus-keller/PeLib/Readme.md

 See ORIG_README.md and ChangeLog.txt for more information.

 The API has changed a bit compared to the original library.
 The Allocator class is no longer present.
 Instances are still automatically deleted when PELib is deleted or goes out of scope.
+There is a new simpler API which supports a subset of all CLI features (subject to evolutionary enhancement).

 The code is known to work on Linux and Windows.
 The generated assemblies work with both .NET Core and Mono.